Skip to content

 Businesses can apply for relief through a competitive application process.
 Awards are discretionary, and meeting the criteria does not automatically trigger relief.
 The 'Discretionary business rate relief grant scheme' policy and application form can be found at the bottom of this page.

 The owner or the leaseholder is liable to pay rates on an empty property.
 Properties are exempt from business rates for the first three months after they become vacant, or six months in the case of certain industrial properties such as factories or workshops.
 The exemption starts from the date the property first becomes empty.
 If you buy or lease a property that is already unoccupied, the exemption does not start again when you acquire it.
-The empty property must be occupied for at least six weeks before a further three- or six-month exemption can begin.
+The empty property must be occupied for at least six weeks (thirteen weeks from 1 April 2024) before a further three- or six-month exemption can begin.

 After the initial exemption, rates are payable in full unless any of the following conditions apply: